AiJared/DSA_in_python/README.md

 - Update the previous pointer of the given node to point to the new node.

+Check out it is implemented in Python in the file doubly_linked_list.py

 ## Merge Sort Algorithm
 Let's take a look at how merge sort works conceptually by using arrays.